 It’s easy to enter!
-Whether you’re interested in entering the Growth 500 or the Startup 50, simply fill out and submit the ballot below to declare your company’s candidacy.
-If it looks as though your firm is a contender for either ranking, our research team will contact you starting in March 2018 to find out more about your business and to verify your financial data.
+While nominations are now closed for the 2018 ranking, we're already seeking winners for 2019.
+Whether you’re interested in entering the Growth 500 or the Startup 50 for 2019, simply fill out and submit the ballot below to declare your company’s candidacy.
+If it looks as though your firm is a contender for either ranking, our research team will contact you starting in March 2019 to find out more about your business and to verify your financial data.

 We’re here to help